 • Return pork to the pot and stir in beer and chicken broth.
 Add the bay leaves from the marinade to the pot.

 • Turn meat down to a simmer and cook for about 2 hours or until meat is fork-tender.
+This could take 3 hours.
 Stir in chopped fresh cilantro and freshly squeezed lime juice and simmer for another 10 minutes, then remove from heat.
 Discard the bay leaves.
 Serve immediately.

 Notes